Ateuluz/backend-django-basics/README.md

 Now, installing `django` will be the next step, step for which the `pip install django` command will be used.

+`pip freeze > requirements.txt` will allow for listing dependencies of the project.

 ---